 CNR and Highway 401 are two crossings creating a backwater effect due to the undersized hydraulic structures for both watersheds.
 For Robinson Creek, Baseline Road crossing is one crossing that can plan to be upgraded, after the upgrade of the highway 401 culvert, if the objective is to reduce upstream flood impact for smaller storms than the 25-year storm return period.
-For Tooley Creek, Courtice Road crossing is one culvert crossing that can plan to be upgraded, after the upgrade of the highway 401 culvert, as well if the objective is to reduce upstream flood impact for the smaller storms than the 50-year storm return period.
+For Tooley Creek, Courtice Road crossing is one culvert crossing that can plan to be upgrade of the highway 401 culvert, as well if the objective is to reduce upstream flood impact for storms than the 25-year storm return period.